Among all nations . . . with power

 As David wrote the words "proclaim among the nations" for Psalm 9, did he envision today's world mission activity?
 Probably not, since he wrote that Psalm three thousand years ago.
 Isn't it fascinating, however, how the Holy Spirit uses that phrase to call us to carry out Jesus' Great Commission (Matthew 28:19-20)?

 The four verses just prior to Psalm 9:11 extol God's righteousness.
 Scholars say that Psalm 9:11 builds on those four verses.
 It is thus a "therefore" verse.
 That is to say, because our Creator and Redeemer is upright and fair and righteous, we must, therefore, proclaim Him "among the nations."
-Indeed, our passion for world evangelism may well indicate how much in awe we are of God's righteousness.
+Indeed, our passion for world evangelism may indicate how much we are in awe of God's righteousness.

 We have often thought that our awareness of the world's unreached peoples would be what ignites our passion for world evangelism.
 Well, it should.
 However, Psalm 9:11 points us to an even higher motivator: Our understanding of God's righteousness.
 Yahweh is radically different from the fickle, capricious, and even dishonest "gods" promoted by other religions.